fenago/spark-dev3600/Lab9/Lab_9.md

 6. Test the model with the test data.

 ## Lab 10.1: Load and Inspect Data using Spark Shell
-Estimated time to complete: 10 minutes
+Estimated time to complete: 30 minutes

+**Note:** Open the file `LAB_9_1.scala` in your favorite editor.
+All the shell commands are there, or you can copy paste from this document.

 To launch the Interactive Shell, at the command line, run the following command: